kylerchin/Trustable-Adult/README.md

 Specifying a Poll that has no options will add the 👍 and 👎 reactions for people to use:

 ```
-!Chloe poll Is the sky blue?
+!c poll Is the sky blue?
 ```

 You can specify up to 10 options on new lines:

 ```
-!Chloe poll Which is your favourite animal?
+!c poll Which is your favourite animal?
 Dog
 Cat
 Mouse